szczyglis-dev/py-gpt/README.md

 - Added support for disabled people, including voice control and screen event translation with audio synthesis.
 - A new section in Settings called 'Accessibility' has been added with options for assistance: voice control, keyboard shortcut definitions for actions, and screen event translation using audio synthesis.
 - A new section called 'Accessibility' has been added to the Documentation.

-**2.2.7 (2024-05-01)**

-- A new experimental work mode has been added: 'Experts', which allows the creation of separate background instances with their own instructions that can be consulted for help.
-See the documentation: 'Work Modes / Experts'.
-- Added a new plugin: 'Experts (inline)`.
-- Improved the Agent mode by adding the ability to configure and invoke defined Experts.
-- Improved the prompts that control the autonomous mode.
-- The main prompt controlling the agents has been moved from presets to the application's settings window.

-**2.2.6 (2024-04-30)**

-- Added a new model: 'gpt-4-turbo'.
-- Vision integrated into Chat mode, without any plugins, if the model supports Vision - currently available for: 'gpt-4-turbo' and 'gpt-4-turbo-2024-04-09'.
-- Store importer connected with Logger.
-- Fixed: issue with batch unassigning remote files from vector stores.

-**2.2.5 (2024-04-30)**

-- Fix: import button handler in Assistants.
-- Refactored and improved stores batch actions events handling.
-- Added missing translations.

-**2.2.4 (2024-04-29)**

-- Batch actions splitted into 'Current store' and 'All stores' in Assistants remote vector stores importer.
-- Added sync current/all context menu options to Sync button.
-- Improved remote stores handling.

-**2.2.3 (2024-04-29)**

-- Fixed Assistants files sync btn.
-- Added batch upload files or directory in Assistants vector stores dialog.

-**2.2.2 (2024-04-29)**

-- Added 'Application environment' option to Config -> General for setting up custom env vars on app load.
-- Added chunk render/parse throttling to prevent high CPU load on huge text chunks.
-- Optimized and improved Code interpreter output rendering in stream mode in Assistants.
-- Improved run stopping in Assistants.
-- Fixed syntax theme and 'Edit' icon restore on profile switch.

-**2.2.1 (2024-04-28)**

-- Improved data reload on profile switch.

-**2.2.0 (2024-04-28)**

-- Improved code interpreter stream handling in Assistant mode.
-- Improved preset plugins reloading on profile switch.
-- Fixes and core improvements.
-- Updated docs to v2.2.0.

-**2.1.83 (2024-04-27)**

-- Index list in 'Chat with files' mode moved to combo-box at bottom.
-- Enabled display of remote images in chat output.
-- Updated docs.

-**2.1.82 (2024-04-27)**

-- Fixed correct store id saving if hidden thread stores on list.

-**2.1.81 (2024-04-27)**

-- Improved remote vector stores management.

-**2.1.80 (2024-04-27)**

-- Fixed missing selection in Assistant store select combo.
-- Fixed store deletion.
-- Added tooltip to Stores button.

-**2.1.79 (2024-04-26)**

-- OpenAI API upgraded to version 1.23.6.
-- Assistants API: added tool: File search and removed deprecated tool: Retrieval.
-- Support for remote Assistant Vector Stores added (accessible through the Assistants API).
-- Remote Vector Stores management tool introduced (right-click on an Assistant, select 'Edit', then click the database icon to open Remote Vector Stores editor).
-- Importer for Remote Assistant Vector Stores and files included.
-- Files uploaded in Assistants mode can now be shared between threads using Vector Stores.

-**2.1.78 (2024-04-25)**

-- Removed redundant names in block view.
-- Scrollbars background integrated with blocks bg.

-**2.1.77 (2024-04-25)**

-- Added the "tree" command to the I/O Files plugin to retrieve the full directory tree.

-**2.1.76 (2024-04-25)**

-- Chat items now displayed in blocks.

-**2.1.75 (2024-04-24)**

-- Copy to clipboard in web view fixed and moved to JS bridge.

-**2.1.74 (2024-04-24)**

-- Added syntax highlight choose to Theme menu.
-- Syntax highlight style colors integrated with Dark/Light app themes.

-**2.1.73 (2024-04-24)**

-- Fixed issue #50 - missing type key in config.

-**2.1.72 (2024-04-24)**

-- Fixed context initialization in web view on app load.
-- Improved and optimized items rendering.
-- Refactored web view CSS.
-- Rendering optimization.
-- Added real-time items reload and append.
-- Added theme CSS to scrollbars.
-- Added JS console debug to Logger window.

-**2.1.71 (2024-04-23)**

-- Added 160+ prompt templates from ["Awesome ChatGPT Prompts"](https://github.com/f/awesome-chatgpt-prompts) repository - to use them, right-click on the input or system prompt textarea and select the "Paste from template..." option.

-**2.1.70 (2024-04-22)**

-- Added web view CSS reload on theme switch.
-- Fixed time display CSS in web view.

-**2.1.69 (2024-04-22)**

-- Added html buffer to speed-up context initialization in web view.
-- Fixed items append in web view in agent mode.

-**2.1.68 (2024-04-22)**

-- Fix: CPU usage on multiple items.

-**2.1.67 (2024-04-22)**

-- Optimized items rendering.

-**2.1.66 (2024-04-22)**

-- Improved content formatting in HTML export.

-**2.1.65 (2024-04-22)**

-- Improved save as in Web View output.
-- Added save as text and save as html separated options.

-**2.1.64 (2024-04-22)**

-- Improved real-time CSS reloading.

-**2.1.63 (2024-04-22)**

-- Improved rendering output.
-- Updated CSS.

-**2.1.62 (2024-04-22)**

-- Added default lexer for code syntax highlighting if no language provided.

-**2.1.61 (2024-04-21)**

-- Added real-time HTML formatting of text chunks in stream mode.

-**2.1.60 (2024-04-21)**

-- Fixed "Save as" option in WebEngine view.
-- Added hiding of empty groups on search.
-- Updated formatting and CSS.

-**2.1.59 (2024-04-20)**

-- Added output renderer: WebEngine/Chromium – with full HTML/CSS/JS support.
-(Experimental)
-- Added a new option to choose a render engine in Settings -> General -> Rendering engine to select between WebEngine / Chromium mode and the Legacy mode (old, with simple markdown CSS support only - for compatibility reasons and troubleshooting).
-- Added syntax highlighting to code blocks – issue #43.
-- Added a new option in Settings -> Layout -> Code syntax highlight to select a highlight theme.
-- Added a new option in Settings -> Context -> Convert lists to paragraphs to enable/disable converting ul and li into p for better copying.
-- Copy to clipboard and regenerate response icons are now visible by default.

-**2.1.58 (2024-04-19)**

-- Fixed Markdown rendering if the content starts with a code block.
-- Added a "Switch to created profile" option in the profile creation/duplication dialogs.
-- Updated the locale.
-- Added a donate option.

 The full changelog is located in the [CHANGELOG.md](https://github.com/szczyglis-dev/py-gpt/blob/master/CHANGELOG.md) file in the main folder of this repository.